mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
-an energy engineer and software developer, optimist, with a keen interest in UI and Front-end.
+an energy engineer and software developer, optimist, with a keen interest in UX/UI and Front-end.
 As a programmer I use Next JS
 , TailwindCSS
  and TypeScript
  as my favorite tools.
-My entrepreneurial vision, focused on UI, is one of my strengths, since I have experience in the startup world, having been incubated at
+My entrepreneurial vision is one of my strengths, since I have experience in the startup world, having been incubated at Euratechnologies
-Euratechnologies
 , the Europe's biggest incubator.

-## Working on
+## My Stack
 Frontend: NextJS, TailwindCSS and Typescript

-Backend: Python, Ruby & Solidity
+Backend: NodeJS, Solidity, Ruby.

+Data: Python, Excel.

 ## On my learning path
-Rust
+Haskell

 ## Some technologies I use